 A surge of demand letters and lawsuits directed toward the financial industry, particularly in 2016 and 2017, brought online accessibility to the forefront, prompting the American Bankers Association Banking Journal to declare it one of the “compliance issues to watch in 2017.”
 Many business organizations expected that the Department of Justice clarify online requirements and guidelines through ADA Title III rulemaking.
 Instead, web accessibility rulemaking became “inactive” the summer of 2017, leaving clarification on whether the ADA applied to websites up to various courts.
 But banks can no longer look to Department of Justice rulemaking to provide clarity on website accessibility, at least not for the time being.
 In December 2017, the DOJ officially withdrew its Advanced Notices of Proposed Rulemaking for Title III, and the financial services litigation continues (Recent developments in other industries involve lawsuits against platforms and platform providers).

 Several judgments have supported the idea that inaccessible websites and digital materials prevent people with disabilities from having similar access to information and functions as those without.
-Many require that businesses audit and remediate their digital materials to be accessible.
+Many require that businesses conduct an accessibility audit and remediate their digital materials to be accessible.
 Depending on the size and complexity of the website, apps, and documents involved, remediation can easily cost tens or even hundreds of thousands of dollars.

 Web Content Accessibility Guidelines